achyudh/handsfreectl/README.md

 # handsfreectl

-`handsfreectl` is the command-line control interface for the [Handsfree](https://github.com/achyudh/handsfree) speech-to-text daemon (`handsfreed`).
+`handsfreectl` is a CLI for the [Handsfree](https://github.com/achyudh/handsfree) speech-to-text daemon (`handsfreed`).
 It allows you to start and stop transcription, check the daemon's status, and more.

-## Overview

 This tool provides a simple way to interact with the `handsfreed` daemon from the command line, making it easy to integrate with scripts, keyboard shortcuts, or other tools in a Linux desktop environment.

 ## Installation